ingoboerner/vebidracor/README.md

+**This repository is deprecated and kept for testing purposes only, please use https://github.com/dracor-org/vebidracor**

 # VeBiDraCor – Very Big Drama Corpus

 For **VeBiDraCor** plays pubslished on [DraCor](https://dracor.org) have been assembled to a Very Big Drama Corpus containing some 2.900 plays.